-On February 27, 2004, a petition was filed with the Commission and Commerce by U.S. Magnesium Corp., Salt Lake City, UT; United Steelworkers of America, Local 8319, Salt Lake City, UT; and Glass, Molders, Pottery, Plastics & Allied Workers International, Local 374, Long Beach, CA, alleging that an industry in the United States is materially injured by reason of LTFV imports of pure and alloy magnesium from Russia and alloy magnesium from China.
-Accordingly, effective February 27, 2004, the Commission instituted antidumping duty investigations Nos.
-731-TA-1071-1072 (Preliminary).
+Background.
+These investigations are being instituted in response to a petition filed on February 27, 2004, by U.S. Magnesium Corp., Salt Lake City, UT; United Steelworkers of America, Local 8319, Salt Lake City, UT; and Glass, Molders, Pottery, Plastics & Allied Workers International, Local 374, Long Beach, CA.

 By order of the Commission.